Josh And Anna Duggar Expecting Fifth Baby, Say ‘Beauty Comes From Ashes’

 Social media reactions to the couple’s pregnancy news have been decidedly mixed, with many critical of Josh and the couple’s decision to add a child to their family so soon after so much scandal.

 What do you think?
-Do you support Anna Duggar’s decision to forgive, forget and move forward with a fifth child with husband Josh?
-Let us know in the comments below.
+Do you support Anna Duggar’s decision to forgive, forget, and move forward with a fifth child with husband Josh?
+Let us know in the comments section below.

 [Featured Image by Josh and Anna Duggar/Facebook]